Stewardship Entry 06 of 25

 A practical guide to money, property, body, home, tools, resources, consumption, inheritance, and material care.

 Saving is the practice of preserving present resources for future responsibility.
-It is not merely accumulation.
-It is a form of time-respect.
+It is more than accumulation; it is a form of time-respect.
 A person saves because reality changes: work slows, cars fail, bodies get sick, families need help, roofs leak, prices rise, and opportunities require readiness.
 Savings create room to act without panic.

 Resilience is the capacity to absorb strain without immediate collapse.
 It may include savings, skills, relationships, tools, health, insurance, stored food, community trust, flexible expenses, and habits of restraint.
 Prudence is the judgment that orders present desire in light of future reality.
 Together, they protect a person or household from being ruled by every shock.